luiswirth/bsc-thesis/src/matter/exterior.typ

 ${e_i}_(i=1)^n$ of the original linear space $V$, but is best subsequently constructed from it.
-We do this by creating elementary multielements from the exterior product of basis elements @frankel:diffgeo.
+We do this by creating elementary multielements from the exterior product of basis elements.
 $
   e_I = wedge.big_(j=1)^k e_I_j = e_i_1 wedge dots.c wedge e_i_k
 $